cosminpwd/code-samples/2010 - C++ Win32 automation action editor/README.md

 Used to modify actions that were recorded when automating a process on Windows machines.

 ## Details
-- part of a Win32 application using MFC and ATL/WTL
+- Part of a Win32 application that is using MFC and ATL/WTL.
-- fully functional and complete dialog window, including all events and handlers
+- Fully functional and complete dialog window, including all events and handlers.